In the name of Allaah, the Most Merciful, the Bestower of Mercy

 Date & Time:

-The new moon of Shawaal has been sighted across the Middle East including Saudi Arabia therefore
+The new moon for Shawaal has been sighted in Saudi Arabia, Turkey and other places therefore

 There will be only one jamah @ 9:30am.

 Please avoid blocking residential driveways and park in the designated areas.

 The main purpose of Zakat al-Fitr is to provide the poor with a means with which they can celebrate the festival of breaking the fast (`Eid al-Fitr) along with the rest of the Muslims.